Flowers You Can Plant In A DOG-SAFE Garden

 These golden flowers are safe for dogs.
 Sunflowers will add lots of charm to your flower garden and style to your home.

-Planting a few perennials is a great idea so you don’t have to replant them every year.
-Which perennial plants are safe for dogs?
+Planting a few perennials is a great idea so you don’t have to replant them every year, saving you time and effort in the long run.
+Plus, they often establish deeper roots, providing a more stable environment for your garden.

 Keep in mind, the following dog-friendly flowers are safe to plant in your garden, but adding any pesticides or fertilizers is toxic to your dog.